idispatch75/mythic-gme-adventures/docs/user_manual.md

 ### Local storage

 The data is saved by default in the platform-specific user folder.
 You can change this folder in the *Preferences*.
+On the Web, the local storage is hidden by the browser and cannot be accessed or changed.

 On desktop, if you are not using the online storage, consider setting this folder to your local Google Drive / OneDrive / Dropbox folder